ClementBartholome/Scrimba-JS-Projects/README.md

 # Overview

 Completed these projects from the Scrimba's Essential JavaScripts Concepts course (module 5 of the [Frontend Developer Career Path](https://scrimba.com/learn/frontend)).
 I practiced HTML, CSS and JavaScript with these projects.
-You can see the visual representations of each one right below.
+You can get to a live solution of each one right below.

 # Projects